dojo/meta/STYLE.md

 	if (foo) { bar; }
 	```

-1. `else` and `while` keywords MUST be on their own line, not cuddled with the
+1. `else` and `while` keywords SHOULD be on their own line, not cuddled with the
 	closing brace of the previous `if`/`do` block.
 This is consistent with the
 	use of all other block statements and allows comments to be placed
 	consistently before conditional statements, rather than sometimes-before,